wimpysworld/stream-sprout/README.md

 ### Twitch

-Here's are example configurations for Twitch.
+Here's an example configuration for Twitch.

 ```yaml
 services: